Back to National Guide

 How We Calculate

-Estimates are based on current licensed plasterer rates in the Sydney metropolitan area, adjusted for property age and common wall types in NSW.
+Estimates are based on current plasterer rates in the Sydney metropolitan area, adjusted for property age and common wall types in NSW.
 All prices include GST.
 Figures cover standard residential plaster repairs.
 Heritage restoration, full ceiling replacements, and commercial properties may fall outside these ranges.

 Know what you need?